Ross Patterson

 Ross Patterson is an American actor and author.
 He has appeared in over 20 films, including the comedies The New Guy (2002), Accepted, and The Darwin Awards (both 2006).
 Ross has also written, starred in, and produced six films: 7-Ten Split (2007), Screwball: The Ted Whitfield Story, Darnell Dawkins: Mouth Guitar Legend (both 2010), Poolboy: Drowning Out the Fury (2011), $50K and a Call Girl: A Love Story (2014), and FDR: American Badass!
 (2012).
+He is currently the co-host of the Drinkin' Bros podcast with Dan Holloway.

 Along with Mat Best and Nils Parker, Patterson co-authored the 2019 book Thank You for My Service, which appeared on the New York Times Best Seller list.

 Podcasts

 Ross Patterson hosts the Drinkin' Bros. podcast alongside U.S. Military veterans Dan "Danthony" Hollaway and Jarred "Cat Puke" Taylor, and the Ross Patterson Revolution podcast with his wife, Jessie Wiseman.

 Novel

 Ross Patterson's first novel, At Night She Cries, While He Rides His Steed was released by Regan Arts on June 9, 2015.
 The novel is billed as the first ever "romance novel for dudes".